Most endangered historic places

 Note: Due to the COVID-19 pandemic, a list of Most Endangered Places was not released in 2020.

-2018 Most Endangered Historic Places
+2019 Maine’s Most endangered Historic Places